"The metrics for evaluating projects must support the main goal of PPM; namely, maximizing the value of the project portfolio."

-The metrics that an organization uses for evaluating projects have a big impact not only on the projects that get chosen but also on the projects that get proposed.
+The metrics that an organization uses to evaluate projects have a big impact not only on the projects that get chosen but also on the projects that get proposed.
 "Tell me how you will measure me, and I will tell you how I will behave" .
-Even if the metrics aren't used to create incentives, managers interpret them as indicating what the organization regards as important.
+Even if the metrics aren't intended to create incentives, managers interpret them as indicating what the organization regards as important.

 Defining Project Value